CEClub-ISU/.github/profile/README.md

-# Welcome to ISU Controlled Environment's Club
+# Welcome to the Iowa State University Controlled Environments Club

 ## This GitHub will be home to all the code for gathering, analyzing, and alerting on data